⚡️Servebolt is growing fast! Want to join our team and help grow Servebolt even faster? Check out our open jobs and apply.

 The number of cores does not affect the speed of your website as long as there are free cores available to handle requests.
 If the number of cores is the performance bottleneck, you will experience that your website gets temporarily slower.

 Yes.
 The CPU Ghz determines how many calculations the processor can do per second.
-A CPU that can do more computations per second, will deliver your website at a faster speed.
+A CPU that can do more computations per second will deliver your website at a faster speed.

-It’s worth noting that this is not necessarily true across different computers, because the speed of a computer is determined by how fast the computer works as a whole system (motherboard, memory, processor, and storage).
+It’s worth noting that this is not necessarily true across different computers because the speed of a computer is determined by how fast the computer works as a whole system (motherboard, memory, processor, and storage).

 No, quite the contrary.
 If you split up your website to run across more servers (like Google Cloud or AWS Cloud), you can expect your website to run slower.
 More servers may increase your site’s ability to scale, but it will not make it faster.

-No. The only exception is if bandwidth of the network connection is the bottleneck.
+No. The only exception is if the bandwidth of the network connection is the bottleneck.
 A normal webpage does not need more than 10Mbit to be delivered at maximum speed over the network.